 - 2 cups fresh baby spinach

-- 1 tbsp fresh parsley, chopped
+- 1 tablespoons fresh parsley, chopped

-- 1 tbsp fresh thyme, chopped
+- 1 tablespoons fresh thyme, chopped

 - 1 cup pecorino cheese, grated and divided into two

-Preheat oven to 400F (205C)
+- Preheat oven to 400F (205C)

-Stuff the manicotti tubes with the mushroom and ricotta mixture (see notes for a tip)
+- Stuff the manicotti tubes with the mushroom and ricotta mixture (see notes for a tip)

-Arrange the manicotti on top of the sauce, and then top that with the remaining sauce and the rest of the pecorino.
+- Arrange the manicotti on top of the sauce, and then top that with the remaining sauce and the rest of the pecorino.

-Cover with aluminium foil and pop into the oven for 30 minutes.
+- Cover with aluminium foil and pop into the oven for 30 minutes.

-Serve and enjoy
+- Serve and enjoy